deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/services-loadbalancing-and-networking/readme.md

 There's two major operations that relate to service discovery:

 - service registration
 - service discovery

 ## Service registration

-Service registrationis the process of registering a service in aservice registryso that other services can discover it.
+Service registration is the process of registering a service in a service registry so that other services can discover it.

 ![image](../../../media/DevOps-Kubernetes-Services-LoadBalancing-and-Networking-image6.jpg)

-Kubernetes uses DNS for theservice registry.
+Kubernetes uses DNS for the service registry.

-To enable this, every Kubernetes cluster operates a well-knowninternal DNS servicethat runs as a set of Pods in thekube-systemNamespace.
+To enable this, every Kubernetes cluster operates a well-known internal DNS service that runs as a set of Pods in the kube-system Namespace.
 We usually call this the "cluster DNS".

-Every Kubernetes Service isautomatically registeredwith the cluster DNS.
+Every Kubernetes Service is automatically registered with the cluster DNS.

 The registration process looks like this:

 - You POST a new Service definition to the API Server
 - The request is authenticated, authorized, and subjected to admission policies

-- The Service is allocated aClusterIP(virtual IP address) and persisted to the cluster store
+- The Service is allocated a ClusterIP (virtual IP address) and persisted to the cluster store
 - The Service configuration is disseminated across the cluster (more on this later)
 - The cluster's DNS service notices the new Service and creates the necessaryDNS A records

 Step 5 is the secret sauce in this process.
-Thecluster DNSservice is based on [CoreDNS](https://coredns.io/) and runs as aKubernetes-native application.
-This means that it knows it's running on Kubernetes and implements acontrollerthat watches the API Server for new Service objects.
+The cluster DNS service is based on [CoreDNS](https://coredns.io/) and runs as a Kubernetes-native application.
+This means that it knows it's running on Kubernetes and implements a controller that watches the API Server for new Service objects.
 Any time it sees a new Service object, it creates the DNS records that allow the Service name to be resolved to its ClusterIP.
 This means that Services don't have to care about the process of registering with DNS, the CoreDNS controller watches for new Service objects and makes the DNS magic happen.

-It's important to understand that the name registered with DNS is the value ofmetadata.nameand that the ClusterIP is dynamically assigned by Kubernetes.
+It's important to understand that the name registered with DNS is the value of metadata.name and that the ClusterIP is dynamically assigned by Kubernetes.

 ![image](../../../media/DevOps-Kubernetes-Services-LoadBalancing-and-Networking-image7.jpg)

-Once a Service is registered with the cluster's DNS it can bediscoveredby other Pods running on the cluster...
+Once a Service is registered with the cluster's DNS it can be discovered by other Pods running on the cluster...

 ## Service Discovery

-Forservice discoveryto work, every Pod needs to know know the location of the cluster DNS and use it.
-To make this work, every container in every Pod has its/etc/resolv.conffile configured to use the cluster DNS.
+For service discovery to work, every Pod needs to know know the location of the cluster DNS and use it.
+To make this work, every container in every Pod has its `/etc/resolv.conf` file configured to use the cluster DNS.

-Every Kubernetes node runs a system service calledkube-proxy.
-This is a Pod-based Kubernetes native app that implements acontrollerthatwatches the API Serverfor new Service objects and creates localiptables, orIPVS, rules that tell the Node to trap on packets destined for theservice networkand forward them to individual Pod IPs.
+Every Kubernetes node runs a system service called kube-proxy.
+This is a Pod-based Kubernetes native app that implements a controller that watches the API Server for new Service objects and creates local ip tables, or IPVS, rules that tell the Node to trap on packets destined for the service network and forward them to individual Pod IPs.

 > Interestingly, kube-proxy is not a proxy in the normal sense of the term.
 All it does is create and manage iptables/IPVS rules.
 The name comes from the fact it used to run with a userspace proxy.

 ## Summary

-When a newServiceis created it is allocated a virtual IP address called aClusterIP.
+When a new Service is created it is allocated a virtual IP address called a ClusterIP.
 This is automatically registered against the name of the Service in the cluster's internal DNS and relevant Endpoints objects (or Endpoints slices) are created to hold the list of healthy Pods with that the Service will load-balance to.

 At the same time, all Nodes in the cluster are configured with the iptables/IPVS rules that listen for traffic to this ClusterIP and redirect it to real Pod IPs.
 The is summarised in the image below, though the ordering of some events might be slightly different..